harveysoftwaresolutions/wingpos-api/wing.md

-This file includes generic parts of the api for wing.
+This file includes api references for the very core functionality of wings:
+ - Session managment (With authentication)
+ - User management
+ - Database management

 As long as the server software follows this standard, wing application modules will be able to work with it.

 ----